Fed stability report: Banks, households strong, but asset values 'elevated'

 “Business sector debt relative to (gross domestic product) is historically high and there are signs of deteriorating credit standards," the Fed report stated.

-Should any of a number of outside shocks occur, such as an escalating trade war between the U.S. and major trading partners, a messy breakup between Britain and the European Union, or a crisis in emerging markets, "the resulting drop in asset prices might be particularly large, given that valuations appear elevated relative to historical levels."
+Should any of a number of outside shocks occur, such as an escalating trade war between the U.S. and major trading partners, a messy breakup between Britain and the European Union, or an emerging markets crisis, "the resulting drop in asset prices might be particularly large, given that valuations appear elevated relative to historical levels."

-The report even highlighted the Fed's own policy decisions as a risk, saying that markets globally needed to adjust to the fact of rising interest rates, and "some adjustments could occur abruptly."
+The report even highlighted the Fed's own policy decisions as a risk, saying markets globally needed to adjust to rising interest rates, and "some adjustments could occur abruptly."

+Yet even in areas where the Fed's evolving financial dashboard indicates potential trouble, the signs of risk were generally muted.
+For example "risky" debt held by companies, either junk bonds or leveraged loans, surged in recent months and now tops US$2 trillion.
+But default rates remain low and the cost of debt service as a share of earnings has been level and near a 20-year low.

+Overall borrowing among households and nonfinancial businesses "has advanced roughly in line with economic activity," the report stated, and remains well below the highs hit ahead of the financial crisis.

 The report is the first of what the Fed intends as a twice yearly review of risks to financial stability, defined as the degree to which the financial system can continue to lend to businesses and households even when subjected to an outside shock.

-The Fed has included its views on financial stability in other documents and presentations, including the central bank's semiannual report to Congress on broad economic conditions.
+The Fed has included its views on financial stability in other documents and presentations.

 But giving financial stability a marquee publication of its own shows the importance the issue has taken on as Fed officials strive to avoid the mistakes that led to the 2007 financial crisis.
-Powell in a recent public appearance said policymakers had suffered "a failure of imagination" back then regarding how central financial stability was to the economy overall.
-The report aims to put on public display twice a year what the central bank is watching and how those parts of the market are behaving.
+Powell recently said policymakers had suffered "a failure of imagination" back then regarding how central financial stability was to the economy.
+The report aims to put on public display what the central bank is watching and how those parts of the market are behaving.

-It is also part of Powell's drive for the Fed to talk more openly and frequently with markets and the public.
-That effort was begun and expanded upon by former Fed chairs, but Powell has said he wants to carry it further to keep public faith in the central bank's use of its broad powers - and help guarantee the Fed's continued independence from elected officials in setting monetary policy.
+It is also part of Powell's drive for the Fed to talk more openly and frequently to the markets and public .
+Former Fed chairs began and expanded such efforts, but Powell has said he wants to carry it further to keep public faith in the central bank's use of its broad powers - and help guarantee the Fed's continued independence from elected officials in setting monetary policy.

-In separate reports on Wednesday president Donald Trump renewed his criticism of Powell, and Treasury Secretary Steve Mnuchin was reported to have inquired among bond investors what they thought of Fed policy.
+In separate reports on Wednesday president Donald Trump renewed his criticism of Powell for raising interest rates, and Treasury Secretary Steve Mnuchin was reported to have inquired among bond investors what they thought of Fed policy.

+Federal Reserve officials said they specifically did not draw a staff conclusion about the overall state of financial stability, leaving that up to policymakers.
+Powell is due to speak later on Wednesday.

 Wednesday's document will feed into policymakers' debate over a variety of issues, such as whether to impose additional capital requirements on large banks.
-The use of an additional capital requirement during good economic times, by scaling back lending, is one way supporters of the idea feel the worst financial bubbles might be avoided.
+An additional capital requirement during good economic times, by scaling back lending, is one way supporters of the idea feel the worst financial bubbles might be avoided.

 (Reporting by Howard Schneider, additional reporting by Michelle Price; Editing by Chizu Nomiyama)